Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion

 with $k^2=-m_\beta ^2$.
 These functions replace the phase-space factor $\epsilon\big[\epsilon^2 - m_\beta^2\big]^{1/2} \Theta(\epsilon-m_\beta)$ of \autoref{eq:betaspectrumfull} for $m_\beta ^2 < 0$.
 They bracket the desired parabolic behavior, the Mainz version likelihood decreasing too slowly below 0, and the Livermore version likelihood decreasing too quickly.
 In the Feldman-Cousins construction used to find an upper limit on the mass with our data, these functions give the same result and refinements were not pursued.

-The frequentist analysis uses uniform 50-eV-wide energy bins and employs extended binned maximum likelihood fits, assuming that the number of events in each bin are Poisson distributed with an expectation value given by the numerical integral of the tritium spectrum (\autoref{eq:fullT2model}) over each bin.
+The frequentist analysis uses uniform 50-eV-wide energy bins and employs extended binned maximum likelihood fits, assuming that the number of events in each bin are Poisson-distributed with an expectation value given by the numerical integral of the tritium spectrum (\autoref{eq:fullT2model}) over each bin.
 For minimizing the log likelihood we use the MIGRAD algorithm from the Minuit2 library \cite{iminuit,James:1975dr}.

 All systematic parameter uncertainties listed in \autoref{tab:priors} are modeled as Gaussian.
-For the $\mathrm{H}_2$ inelastic scatter fraction $\gamma_{\mathrm{H}_2}$ and $\sigma$, the uncertainties are propagated by adding normal constraints to the log-likelihood function.
+The uncertainty of the $\mathrm{H}_2$ inelastic scatter fraction $\gamma_{\mathrm{H}_2}$ is propagated by adding a normal constraint to the log-likelihood function.
 A multivariate normal constraint is added for $\sigma$, $p$ and $q$.
 Only the magnetic field and detection efficiency are not included as floating model parameters.
 Instead, they are propagated by MC sampling.
 Hard lower limits of 0 are imposed for the number of background and signal events, the resolution, and for the bin efficiencies.